Engineering at home kits: Bringing the lab to our students

 The ‘big’ kit

-Open box showing the contents of the engineering kitThe biggest kit, both in terms of components and number of recipients, was sent to all first year Aerospace, Civil, Mechanical and Engineering Design students.
+Open box showing the contents of the engineering kitThe biggest kit, both in terms of components and number of recipients, was sent to all first year Aerospace, Civil, Mechanical and Engineering Design students. (* Design Engineering was known as Engineering Design until the end of the 2024/25 academic year.)
 Creating something which would support aerospace, mechanical, and civil engineering principles has been an exciting project, but it’s also in-line with the increasingly interdisciplinary nature of engineering.

 The specifications for the kit were exacting, with multiple non-standard components and over 200 components in total.